frePPLe/frepple/doc/user-interface/what-if-scenarios.rst

 is complete sandbox copy of all data, such that any modification done in it doesn't impact the production plan.

+Scenarios are commonly used:

+- | Simulate different business scenarios:
+  | What happens if demand is increased?
+  | What is the impact of an extra machine?
+  | How will a big new customer impact other demands and resouce loading?

+- | Separate different planning process:
+  | Long-term planning and short-term scheduling scenarios
+  | Constrained and unconstrained planning scenarios
+  | Scenarios including or excluding forecast

+- | Allow different business units to manage their own plans.
+  | Each business unit can run their planning process independently.
+  | Access rights can be configured to control which users have access to
+    each scenario.

 .. image:: _images/whatif.png
  :alt: What-if scenarios

 * `Selecting a scenario`_
 * `Scenario management`_
 * `Access rights and permissions`_